jzav/silent-runner/README.md

 `id-prefix + id-base + id-suffix`

 All three components are optional and may be used independently.
+The execution ID is formed from the specified components in this order: id-prefix + id-base + id-suffix.
 If none is specified, the execution ID defaults to timestamp+pid (UTC).

 Options: